spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 Description
 ===========
-The combine_1d step computes a weighted average of 1-D spectra and writes the combined 1-D spectrum as output.
+The ``combine_1d`` step computes a weighted average of 1-D spectra and writes the combined 1-D spectrum as output.

 The combination of spectra proceeds as follows.
 For each pixel of each input spectrum, the corresponding pixel in the output is identified (based on wavelength), and the input value multiplied by the weight is added to the output buffer.
-Pixels that are flagged (via the DQ column) with DO_NOT_USE will not contribute to the output.
+Pixels that are flagged (via the DQ column) with "DO_NOT_USE" will not contribute to the output.
 After all input spectra have been included, the output is normalized by dividing by the sum of the weights.